Imagining (European) Regions

 Key words: spatial planning, planning systems and cultures, territorial governance, regional design, democracy, Europe

 Since the mid-1980s many (European) regions saw a strong agglomeration of economic and urban functions in and around central cities.
 Agglomeration processes, driven by (more or less) autonomous market development, have led to an increase in the welfare of these regions.
 In a context of globalization and market liberalisation, they became the new economic motors of nation states.
 However, the results of regionalisation are not positive only.
-The concentration of economic opportunities in few areas and the associated gentrification of specifically inner cities have produced social segregation, a loss of cultural heritage and place identity and, as recent elections showed, political tensions as well.
+While central regions often benefited from these shifts, many peripheral regions, particularly in ‘old’ industry and rural districts, have faced economic decline and shrinkage.
+Within the more successful ‘metropolitan’ regions the concentration of economic opportunities in few areas and gentrification have produced social segregation, a loss of cultural heritage and place identity.
+Disparities between and within regions are growing and are, as recent elections showed, leading to political tensions.

 Graduation projects that relate to the topic Imagining (European) Regions take a general interest in spatial planning and territorial governance as a starting point.
-Students involved with the topic share a curiosity about the ways how spatial development is influenced by means of planning, how decisions about planning are taken and who is involved in such decision making.
+Students involved with the topic share a curiosity about the ways in which spatial development is influenced by means of planning, how decisions about planning are taken and who is involved in such decision making.
 They combine this interest with an interest in and analysis of particular regions.
 Are prevailing planning approaches adequate to address the very distinct problems in regions?
-Is current decision making inclusive and fair?
-Students look upon urban and regional design as a powerful tool to make the benefits and deficits of spatial planning in these regions visible, debatable and – in the end – accountable.
-Design in the realm of spatial planning is not only used to realise concrete projects but also to improve the quality of democratic decision-making, to make decisions about changes in the built environment legitimate.
-It is a tool for capacity- and consensus building in multi-actor settings that are fragmented by a multitude of political convictions, territorial interests and often contradictory perceptions of spatial organisation.
+Is current decision making inclusive and fair, seen the communities in place?
+How can approaches be improved to better reflect particular circumstances while at the same time corresponding to the agendas of democratically approved government at levels?

-Graduation projects investigating the topic Imagining (European) Regions build up upon an expertise on regional design, governance and spatial planning, present at the chair of Spatial Planning & Strategy.
-They use this knowledge to test the validity of territorial claims (as in critical geography), analytical knowledge (as in social and economic geography) and political decisions (as in political sciences and planning).
-Projects may result in designs that criticize planning/political decisions by making their impact visible.
-Projects may favour certain political positions providing there is a base in explicit argumentation.
+Graduation projects investigating the topic Imagining (European) Regions build up upon an expertise on regionalisation, governance and spatial planning, present at the Spatial Planning & Strategy section and the OTB Research Institute for the Built Environment.
+They use this knowledge to test the validity of territorial claims (as in critical geography), analytical knowledge on spatial development (as in social and economic geography) and political decisions (as in political sciences and planning), by means of design.
+Graduation projects may result in designs that criticise planning/political decisions by making the outcome of alternative approaches visible.
+Projects may favour certain political positions in this, providing they build on theoretical and empirical base.
 Projects may also be used to compare the effects of spatial planning and governance under various spatial and institutional circumstances and thus take a more objective position.
-At the core of projects lies an accountable, critical investigation of current planning or a lack of it, in a context of conflicting territorial interests, political polarisation and/or a lack of relevant information.
+By comparing developments across several European regions, graduation projects may, for instance, draw wider lessons for the European context and EU (territorial) policies.
+At the core of projects lies an accountable, critical investigation of current planning or a lack of it, in a context of conflicting territorial interests, political polarisation and/or a lack of relevant information on regionalisation.

 At the end of the graduation year, students will be able to